Why Offer an Extended Day Option?

 The extended day option is offered at Chesapeake Academy to accommodate the child care needs of Academy families.
 The extended day program is open to children aged 3 years (by September 1) to third grade in order to support busy families that often struggle to balance hectic schedules and need dependable, consistent, caring child care.
 An extended day option at Chesapeake Academy is designed to help answer these modern issues in a manner that offers the maximum programmatic consistency for children.

 Only those students who have completed the regular admissions process and are currently enrolled in Chesapeake Academy are eligible for the extended day program.
-All reservations are handled by Ms. Amy DeWolf, Administrative Assistant to the Head of School.
+All reservations are handled by the school secretary/Administrative Assistant to the Head of School.
 Reserved care is offered at an hourly rate of $8.00 per hour.
 Billing will be in 1 hour increments.
 Unreserved care may be available with 24 hours advance notice (no drop ins) and will also be billed at $8.00 per hour.
 Availability is not guaranteed.
 Parents are responsible for paying for all reserved care used or unused.

 Pre-K 3&4 families may select a Flexible Full-Day Tuition Plan that offers some financial advantages for children who consistently use childcare.
-Contact Richard Abbott in the Business Office to explore this option.
+Contact Richard Abbott or Nancy Frank in the Business Office to explore this option.

 In accordance with licensing requirements, parents must provide a current and complete health and immunization form annually, a certified copy of the child’s birth certificate and a current and complete permission and emergency information sheet prior to the first day of care.
 These forms will be on file in the administrative office in the extended day files.
 Information included in these registration materials is considered confidential.